CQ.AI Agents

 Understanding All About the FDA Inspection

 The reports submitted through FAERS are evaluated based on clinical reviewers’ various parameters in the Center for Biologics Evaluation and Research (CBER) and the Center for Drug Evaluation and Research (CDER).
-FAERS reports can also be submitted online.
-Reports can be submitted to FAERS by:
+These reports can be submitted by:

 • Manufacturers